 The DUP have nevertheless rejected the deputy prime ministership.
 If they stick by that, and Sinn Féin is unwilling to give the DUP the first prime minister, self-government could be suspended and the province would be ruled from London.

-Which would be fine for the unionists, especially since their allies, Boris Johnson’s Conservatives, are in power in Britain.
-But it would be far less tolerable to the nationalists and unaligned, and could push them toward supporting unification with Ireland.
+Which would be acceptable to the unionists, especially since their allies, Boris Johnson’s Conservatives, are in power in Britain.
+It would be far less tolerable to the nationalists and unaligned, and could push them toward supporting unification with Ireland.

-In any other democracy, Sinn Féin and Alliance could get around a recalcitrant DUP by forming a center-left government with the SDLP, who have eight seats.
+In any other democracy, Sinn Féin and Alliance could get around a recalcitrant DUP by forming a center-left government with the Social Democratic and Labour Party, who have eight seats.
 That is impossible under the Good Friday Agreement.